-- 3.2 Progressive jackpot bingo games.
-The following requirements apply specifically to progressive bingo games. - 3.2.1 Required postings.
-In addition to any postings otherwise required by these rules, a licensee that conducts a progressive bingo game must also post, a sign in at least 12-point font stating: - (a) The amount of the progressive jackpot at the beginning of the bingo occasion; - (b) The percentage of gross sales of progressive cards that is contributed to the jackpot and whether the contribution amount is added to the jackpot during the present occasion or during the next occasion; - (c) The price and description, including color and design, of the cards for the progressive bingo game; - (d) The bingo pattern or number arrangement a player must complete to win the progressive jackpot prize, together with a clear diagram of the number arrangement, if any pattern other than a full card ("blackout" or "coverall") is required to win; - (e) The maximum number of calls in which a player must complete the required pattern in order to win the progressive jackpot prize; - (f) The date, time, and location of the occasion at which the next game in the progression will be conducted if the jackpot is not awarded; - (g) The amount of the regular game prize if the licensee elects to continue a progressive bingo game as a regular game when the progressive jackpot is not won; and - (h) If the licensee is operating a progressive bingo game and is withholding 10% of the gross sales of progressive cards as a secondary jackpot, a statement to that effect. - 3.2.2 Number of progressive bingo games allowed.
+- (b) The percentage of gross sales of progressive cards that is contributed to the jackpot and whether the contribution amount is added to the jackpot during the present occasion or during the next occasion; - (c) The price and description, including color and design, of the cards for the progressive game; - (d) The bingo pattern or number arrangement a player must complete to win the progressive jackpot prize, together with a clear diagram of the number arrangement, if any pattern other than a full card ("blackout" or "coverall") is required to win; - (e) The maximum number of calls in which a player must complete the required pattern in order to win the progressive jackpot prize; - (f) The date, time, and location of the occasion at which the next game in the progression will be conducted if the jackpot is not awarded; - (g) The amount of the regular game prize if the licensee elects to continue a progressive game as a regular game when the progressive jackpot is not won; and - (h) If the licensee is operating a progressive jackpot bingo game and is withholding 10% of the gross sales of progressive cards as a secondary jackpot, a statement to that effect. - 3.2.2 Number of Progressive Games Allowed.
 A licensee may not conduct more than three progressive bingo games simultaneously, except that a licensee that conducts a members-only bingo occasion may conduct successive games of a progression during a single bingo occasion.